Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 10 Best Toys for Dogs Who Like to Dig in 2024 – Reviews & Top Picks

 corgi dog playing an interactive toy Digging is a natural behavior for dogs.
-Some will love nothing more than getting outside and digging a huge trench around the garden, and they may even bring the activity indoors, attempting to dig under cushions and even digging up carpets and rugs.
-Short of leaving a corner of the yard for your dog to dig up freely, there aren’t too many toys that replicate the digging activity.
-But there are some toys and other items that will suit the active diggers in your life.
+Some love nothing more than getting outside and digging a massive trench around the garden, and they may even bring the activity indoors, attempting to dig under cushions and even digging up carpets and rugs.
+Short of leaving a corner of the yard for your dog to dig up freely, there aren’t too many toys replicating the digging activity.
+However, there are a few that will suit the active diggers in your life.

-Below are reviews of 10 of the best toys for dogs who like to dig, offering them an outlet for what can otherwise be quite a destructive habit.
+Below are reviews of 10 of the best toys for dogs who like to dig.
+They provide an outlet for what can otherwise be quite a destructive habit.

 dogster paw divider